 Dealing with People and Process Issues

-- Knowledge management is treated as a separate process or activity (relative to day-to-day operations) – with it potentially seen as something that’s done in addition to the “real” This will inhibit both the capture of new knowledge and the automatic use of existing knowledge.
+- Knowledge management is treated as a separate process or activity (relative to day-to-day operations) – with it potentially seen as something that’s done in addition to the “real” work.
+This will inhibit both the capture of new knowledge and the automatic use of existing knowledge.

 - Revising employee performance management frameworks to drive knowledge-sharing behaviors.
 Your organization’s people management frameworks need to reflect the importance of knowledge-sharing to each of individual, team, and business success.
 So, ensure that the revised set of metrics drive the right staff behaviors – and not the wrong ones.

 - Focusing on brief articles, or answers, not overly-long knowledge dumps.
 Understanding that sometimes “less is more” – especially from the reader’s perspective.
 They just want a quick solution to their immediate need.
 Think of this more as “answer management” than knowledge management.
-And that the positive outcome of knowledge sharing is not the creation of “War and Peace”-length articles but the use and reuse of focused, and thus easy to consume, pieces of help.
+And that the positive outcome of knowledge management success is not the creation of “War and Peace”-length articles but the use and reuse of focused, and thus easy to consume, pieces of help.

 - Appreciating that knowledge sharing might be people, rather than text, based.
 While it’s great to capture and share text-based knowledge articles, it’s not always the best way to help people with their needs.
 Sometimes people are best pointed to other people (who can quickly help).
 For example, highlighting an available subject matter expert (SME) rather than requiring the searcher to trawl through thousands of captured words (in a knowledge article).
 This is now something that’s aided by AI and the creation of people “knowledge profiles” based on the work they undertake.
-So, this is what people actually know rather than what they think they know (and people might be SMEs without even realizing).
+So, this is what people actually know rather than what they think they know (and people might be SMEs without even realizing it).
 It also becomes more relevant as organizations grow and personal-relationship “spheres” become relatively smaller.

 Dealing with technology and scale issues

-There are also knowledge sharing issues and barriers related to the scope and suitability of knowledge-sharing technology.
+There are also knowledge-sharing issues and barriers related to the scope and suitability of knowledge-sharing technology.
 Plus, the added complexity of change over time – whether this is related to the continued relevance of existing knowledge articles, the changing habits of employees, or organizational growth.
 These include that:

 - ITSM tools offer knowledge bases rather than fit-for-purpose knowledge-sharing capabilities – and while the traditional ITSM-based technology definitely helps, a managed data repository (MDR)-approach will only deliver part of the required, and optimal, organizational knowledge-sharing capabilities.

 - ITSM tool knowledge-sharing capabilities aren’t evolving to match consumer-world innovations – employees now expect corporate IT and services to match their personal-life experiences and expectations.
-Consumer-world mobile apps, social networks, self-service/help, live chat, chatbots, and other consumer-world capabilities will all drive employee expectations of knowledge sharing.
+Consumer-world mobile apps, social networks, self-service/help, live chat, chatbots, and other consumer-world capabilities all drive employee expectations of knowledge sharing.

-- Knowledge bases can become the place where corporate knowledge “goes to die” – and it’s something that’s compounded when organizations overly focus on knowledge capture, and neglect knowledge use (and thus its real value).
+- Knowledge bases can become the place where corporate knowledge “goes to die” – and it’s something that’s compounded when organizations overly focus on knowledge capture and neglect knowledge use (and thus its real value).

 - Appreciating that there’s a need to supplement native ITSM tool capabilities.
 It’s not a decision that needs to be taken as a leap of faith.
 Instead, organizations that understand the value of knowledge – in particular how its use, and reuse, creates value (as well as saving costs) – can show the positive return on investment (ROI) of such an approach.